 Full Disclosure

-Registration with the SEC or state does not constitute an endorsement of the firm by regulators, nor does it indicate that the adviser has attained a particular level of skill or ability.
+© GRP Financial Services, LLC.
+Registration with the SEC or state does not constitute an endorsement of GRP Financial Services, LLC by regulators, nor does it indicate that the adviser has attained a particular level of skill or ability.
 This content is for informational purposes only and does not intend to make an offer or solicitation for sale or purchase of any securities.
 Investing involves risk, including the potential loss of principal.
 No investment strategy, such as asset allocation or diversification, can guarantee a profit or protect against loss in periods of declining values.
 All investment strategies involve risk and have the potential for profit or loss.
 Changes in investment strategies, contributions or withdrawals, and economic conditions may materially affect the performance of your portfolio.
 There are no assurances that a portfolio will match or outperform any particular benchmark.
+Investors should carefully consider the investment objectives, risks, fees and expenses before investing.
+Neither GRP Financial Services, LLC nor Gosline Retirement Planning Inc provides tax or legal advice.
+Please consult with your tax or legal professional regarding specific issues prior to making a tax or legal decision.

 Ed Slott’s Advisory Group is a group of financial professionals who pay a fee to attend a seminar that explores regulations, tax updates, and other issues regarding individual retirement accounts.
 It does not qualify a financial professional to provide investment recommendations or advice.
-These are the opinions of Ed Slott & Company and not necessarily those of Advisory Alpha, are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
-While tax and legal issues may be discussed in the general course of financial and investment planning Advisory Alpha does not provide tax or legal advice.
+These are the opinions of Ed Slott & Company and not necessarily those of GRP Financial Services, LLC, are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
+While tax and legal issues may be discussed in the general course of financial and investment planning GRP Financial Services, LLC, does not provide tax or legal advice.
 Please consult with your tax or legal professional prior to making decisions relative to these issues.
-Ed Slott & Company and Advisory Alpha are separate and unaffiliated entities.
+Ed Slott & Company and GRP Financial Services, LLC, are separate and unaffiliated entities.

 Links and references to other websites and third-party content providers are offered for your convenience.
 We do not necessarily prepare, monitor, review, or update the information provided by third parties.
 We make no representation or warranty with respect to the completeness, timeliness, suitability, or reliability of the referenced content.